Pyramid Lake Schools

 Pyramid Lake Schools or Pyramid Lake School, a.k.a.
 Pyramid Lake Jr. Sr. High School (PLJSHS), is a tribal secondary school in Nixon, Nevada, funded by the Bureau of Indian Affairs (BIE).
 It is within the Pyramid Lake Indian Reservation.

 The NCES classifies it as a public school.

 Its current building was scheduled to open in fall 2000.
 Prior to that time a tribally-owned building functioned as a gymnasium and classes were held in double-wide trailers; there were three total of the latter.

 In 2014 Siobhan McAndrew of the Reno Gazette Journal wrote that Pyramid Lake high "has been viewed by some as a last resort for Native Americans who flunked out or were kicked out of schools in Washoe County and Fernley."
-However he stated that by 2014 there were improvements in test scores.
+However she stated that by 2014 there were improvements in test scores.

 Operations

 In 2014 it had 12 employees.
 As of 2014 at least four employees annually change jobs, and according to McAndrew Pyramid Lake Schools had trouble with encouraging teachers to stay at the school.